Challenge Emiliano Sala

-The Challenge Emiliano Sala is an annual friendly football competition played in honour of Argentine footballer Emiliano Sala, who died on 21 January 2019 in a plane crash.
-The participating clubs in the first edition in 2021 were Girondins de Bordeaux, Stade Malherbe Caen, FC Nantes, and Chamois Niortais, all former clubs of Sala.
+The Challenge Emiliano Sala was a friendly football competition played in honour of Argentine footballer Emiliano Sala, who died on 21 January 2019 in a plane crash.
+Originally scheduled to be an annual event but, has not taken place since the first edition which in 2021.
+The participating clubs were Girondins de Bordeaux, Stade Malherbe Caen, FC Nantes, and Chamois Niortais, all former clubs of Sala.
 It took place at the Stade de la Source in Orléans, which is the home stadium of US Orléans, another club for which Sala played.